 Demystifying Shari'ah: What It Is, How It Works, and Why It's Not Taking Over Our Country

-But what is shariʻah?
-If it’s as draconian and oppressive as the anti-shariʻah activists say, then how can 1.6 billion people abide by it?
-If it requires the oppression of women, then why have at least thirteen Muslim women been presidents or prime ministers in recent decades?
-If it requires violence, then why haven’t Muslims – nearly a quarter of the world’s population – taken over the world by now?
+What is shariah?
+If it were as draconian and oppressive as the Islamophobes insist, then surely 1.7 billion people wouldn't abide by it, right?
+If it were oppressive of women, then how could thirteen Muslim women have become presidents or prime ministers in recent decades?
+If shariah condoned violence, then surely Muslims – nearly a quarter of the world’s population – would have taken over the world by now.

-This book explains shariʻah, how it operates in the lives of Muslims, and what it means in terms of law.
-How do Muslims engage with shariʻah?
-What does it have to do with our Constitution?
-How did it develop and why was its development disrupted?
-What does it have to do with the way the world looks like today?
+Demystifying Shariah explains shariah, how it operates in the lives of Muslims, and what it has to do with our Constitution.
+What does shariah have to do with the way the world looks like today?
 And why do we all – Muslims or not – need to care?

-Sumbul Ali-Karamali draws on scholarship and her degree in Islamic law to explain shariʻah in an accessible, engaging narrative style, illustrating clear explanations with personal anecdotes.
 This is no book of abstract religious law!
-It’s shariʻah, Islam, and Muslims described by a Muslim American in her real-world context, with compassion, irony, and humor.
+It’s shariah, Islam, and Muslims described by a Muslim American in her real-world context, with compassion, irony, and humor.

 Photo credits for portraits and Muslim Next Door cover: Evan Winslow Smith, www.evanwinslowsmith.com